-WordPress is another website building tool popular with businesses of all sizes.
+WordPress is another website-building tool popular with businesses of all sizes.
 Technically, it’s a CMS (content management system), not a website builder.
 A study by w3techs.com found that 38.8 percent of all websites worldwide are powered by WordPress — a truly remarkable number.
 Unlike Wix, it’s open-source, meaning it’s far more customizable and adaptable to whatever you want to do with it.
 It’s also able to handle much larger websites than Wix can reasonably accommodate.
 It also comes in two different forms: a self-hosted version available for free at WordPress.org, and a freemium version that includes hosting which is available at WordPress.com.
-This comparison (along with our WordPress review) is based on the WordPress.com version, as it is the version most small business owners will have an easier time with.
+This comparison is based on the WordPress.com version, as it is the version most small business owners will have an easier time with.

 Despite their fundamental differences, I thought it would be helpful to compare Wix vs WordPress, as these services represent two of the most popular ways to build a website and get it online.
 As the two services differ so significantly, neither one can be said to be the best solution for everybody.

 With this article, we’re going to sort out who stands to gain from using Wix and who stands to gain from using WordPress.